 Polyrex EM unless stated on nameplate.
 Do not mix lubricants due to possible incompatibility.
 Look for signs of lubricant incompatibility, such as extreme soupiness visible from the grease relief area.
 If other greases are preferred, check with local Baldor representative for recommendations.
 Baldor motors are pregreased, normally with Mobil motor to prevent grease contamination. contamination.
 Properly clean the grease inlet area of the Cleanliness is important in lubrication.
 Any grease used to lubricate anti friction bearings should be fresh and free from

 LUBRICATION INSTRUCTIONS

 Select service condition from Table 1.
 Select lubrication frequency from Table is warm.
-Bearings should be lubricated while stationary and the motor 1.
-Locate the grease inlet, clean the area, and replace the pipe plug with a grease fitting.
+1. Locate the grease inlet, clean the area, and replace the pipe plug with a grease fitting.